 Once your student accepts any or all of their grants, scholarships or loans, the funds will be automatically applied to their tuition, college fees and any other charges on their account.
-Your student gets any leftover funds there may be — we recommend they set up direct deposit so the cash goes straight into their account.
-If your student’s financial aid does not cover all of their expenses, they (or you, if you’re helping them out) are responsible for paying the difference.
+Your student gets any leftover funds there may be — we recommend they set up direct deposit so the cash goes straight into their bank account.
+If your student’s financial aid does not cover all of their expenses, they (or you, if you’re helping them out) are responsible for submitting a payment of the difference.

 Loan entrance counseling